-As I grew older, I’ve learned and been more aware of the different lifestyle choices there are in the world.
-There are people who make their choices around their diet like Paleo, Vegan/veganism, Keto and whatnot.
+As I grew older, I’ve learned and been more aware of the different lifestyle choices there are.
+It is anything from dietary restrictions like Paleo, Vegan/veganism, Keto and whatnot.
 There are people who choose to live a zero-waste lifestyle.
 There are people who choose to live with as minimal items as they can.
 There are people who try to live life full of mindfulness.
 There are people who choose to be a digital nomad who trots the world in search of meaning.
 Pretty sure if you hang around the internet long enough, you will see a myriad of these choices.
 It’s actually quite fascinating to watch.

 Today I’ll share with you some lifestyle resources I’ve been following and observing for quite some time now.
 Albeit I don’t fully practice and embrace these lifestyles in particular, I do enjoy knowing more about them each day and slowly incorporating it in my life.
 Internet has privileged us with plethora of resources for any topic we could ever think of and though people will have differing perception about these resources and lifestyle, I’d still like to share my favorites so far and maybe you will be inspired by them too:

 Courtney from Be More With Less is my favorite source for minimalism and mindfulness tips and lessons.
 I’ve been a huge fan of this school of thought ever since, I even wrote a post about my journey so far.
 At first it was just an inside joke that this lifestyle appeals to me because I was a broke college student (now a broke entry-level employee) but later on, I realized that there’s a deeper meaning to my attraction to it.
 One of my favorite lessons was that we put so much emotional attachment to things even if these very same things do not serve us purpose and it begins to clutter our lives and subconsciously stress us out.